internationalTD/defuser/README.md

 ## Installation

+In case you haven't already, install [AUTOMATIC1111s Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

+Wait for it launch before you start Krita or Photoshop, or the plugin panel will be empty.

 #### Krita
 1. Copy this url to your clipboard: `https://internationaltd.github.io/defuser/build/defuser-pykrita.zip`
 2. With Krita open, go to `Tools - Scripts - Import Python Plugin from Web` and paste the link